John I, Count of Nassau-Siegen: Biography

-John exchanged inheritance claims for toll concessions for the city of Siegen with Duke William II of Jülich, thus promoting Siegenʼs already brisk trade with the Netherlands.
+John exchanged inheritance claims for toll concessions for the city of Siegen with Duke William II of Jülich, thus promoting Siegen's already brisk trade with the Netherlands.
 William was related to King Edward III of England.
-Probably through Williamʼs mediation, the English royal decrees came about that allowed Siegenʼs citizens to trade in England undisturbed and with many privileges, and to live according to their own morals and customs.
+Probably through William's mediation, the English royal decrees came about that allowed Siegen's citizens to trade in England undisturbed and with many privileges, and to live according to their own morals and customs.
 They were exempt from taxes for fortification and city gate tolls.
 In the Hundred Years' War, noblemen from the Siegerland also fought on the English side.